-If you simply need to renew a passport or apply for a new one without any sudden need for the process to be completed urgently, no proof is necessary.
+No proof is necessary if you simply need to renew a passport or apply for a new one without any sudden need for the process to be completed urgently.

 Acceptable Proof of Travel Documents

-When asked, it’s likely you’ll be provided with a list of acceptable documents you can choose from.
+When asked, you’ll likely be provided with a list of acceptable documents you can choose from.
 These are:

 - Email confirmation or E-ticket from an airline

 - A letter from your company or employer specifically outlining your need for an urgent passport.
 It must be signed by a company representative (other than you).
 Include your full name and job title

 - A reservation with the travel agency you’ve arranged your trip with

 All of these documents must contain your name and date of departure from the U.S. To prove an urgent need for your passport, your departure date must be within two weeks of submitting your application.